SpectralSequences/sseq/README.md

 $ cargo build
 ```
 This will automatically download and manage the dependencies, and the compiled
-binary can be found at `target/debug/rust_ext`.
+binary can be found at `target/debug/binary`.

 This by default resolves the sphere at p = 2 to degree 30.
-See `rust_ext
+See `binary
 --help` for more configuration options.

 Once can also run the resolver directly via